python-lml/lml/README.rst

 **lml** seamlessly finds the lml based plugins from your current python environment but loads your plugins on demand.
-It is designed to support plugins that have external dependencies, especially when they are bulky. lml provides the plugin management system only and the plugin interface is on your shoulder, my dear developer.
+It is designed to support plugins that have external dependencies, especially when they are bulky and/or memory hungry. lml provides the plugin management system only and the plugin interface is on your shoulder, my dear developer.

-**lml** enabled applications helps your developer in two ways:
+**lml** enabled applications helps your customer [#f1]_ in two ways:

 #.
 Your developer could cherry-pick the plugins from pypi.
 #.
 Only the plugins used at runtime enter into computer memory.